Belfast Parks and Recreation Department

 There are two different registration forms depending on the age of the participants.
 For those age 18 years or younger, there must be a parental signature on the liability form.

-Entry fee: $20 per boat for ages 14 and older and $5 per boat for ages 13 and younger.
+Entry fee: $20 per team for ages 14 and older and $10 per team for ages 13 and younger.
 Scholarships are available.

-You may pay on site the day of the race but please submit your registration form by August 1, 2017, to be eligible for a free tee-shirt.
+You may pay on-site the day of the race but please submit your registration form by August 1, 2020, to be eligible for a free tee-shirt.
 Registration forms are attached at the bottom of this page.

 - People’s Choice Award (voted on by participants and Harbor Fest attendees)